LarsWerkman/Lobsterpicker/README.md

 how to use:

+### Credits
-Credits: This library is written and developed by <a href="https://larswerkman.com">Lars Werkmann</a>.
+This library is written and developed by <a href="https://larswerkman.com">Lars Werkmann</a>.
 For feedback, requests and collaboration please use Github or write us.

 Lars Werkmann
 Freelance android developer